shirabiton/shirabiton/README.md

 ## 🎓 Education
 - **Formal Education (2022-2024)**:
-  - Full-Stack engineering studies at Mahat by Minhal College
+  - Full-Stack engineering studies at Mahat
   - Computer teaching studies by Ministry of Education

 I'm a lifelong learner, always on the lookout for new knowledge and ways to up my game.